-In Arizona, no person shall engage in the business of money transmission, receiving and transmitting money within the U.S. or abroad, without a license.
-If additional business locations are located under control of a licensee, rather than authorized delegates, a separate “branch license” must be obtained.
+In Arizona, no person shall engage in the business of money transmission, receiving, and transmitting money within the U.S. or abroad, without a license.
+If additional business locations are located under the control of a licensee, rather than authorized delegates, a separate “branch license” must be obtained.
 The regulatory body which issues Arizona Money Transmitter License (AMTL) is the Arizona Department of Financial Institutions (AZDFI).

 What are the requirements to apply for an Arizona Money Transmitter License?

 In order to obtain an Arizona Money Transmitter License, the following documents are required:

 - Copy of applicant’s operations policies and procedures manual

 - Copy of applicant’s AML/BSA Independent Review